influxdata/docs-v2/content/telegraf/v1/data_formats/input/csv.md

 With the default configuration, the CSV data format parser creates one metric for each CSV row, and adds CSV columns as fields in the metric.
-A field's data type is automatically determined from its value.
+A field's data type is automatically determined from its value (unless explicitly defined with `csv_column_types`).

 Data format configuration options let you customize how the parser handles specific CSV rows, columns, and data types.